 Since I use “time out” training on my deaf dog Bud sometimes, I thought this would be some good training information for some of you who have “bossy” dogs or dogs that like to get into everything (including counter surfers).
-With my deaf dog Bud I use this method of training because sometimes he can be very bossy with my senior shepherd Bailey.
-There are other times when he has gone after every pillow in the house and I just need a break from his madness for a few minutes (usually I take him for a long walk).
-It is very important not to use your deaf dog’s crate for “time out”.
+This training also works with mild resource guarding (If you have a Boston Terrier you will understand).
+With my deaf dog Bud I use this method of training because sometimes he can be very bossy with my boxer puppy Axl.
+I found that Bud just needed basic redirection from a over stimulus situation (like when the UPS truck pulls up).
+We never want to use your deaf dog’s crate for “time out”.
 We don’t want the dog to think of his crate as punishment ever.
 We want only good things to happen in their crates and since we worked so hard on positive reinforcement crate training, I am very careful not to undo my crate training success.
 My dogs get new treats, toys and sometimes meals in their crates and they love their crates.
 It is better to have a neutral area that keeps the entire experience positive.

 I also installed a gate at the top of our stairs case leading to our guest rooms so they can’t run down stairs and get into things without me seeing them.
 It is important to have your deaf dogs within your sight (at least for me it is very important).
 The gate at the top of the stairs is also a “stay out” zone so when we have guests they can relax down stairs away from our SIX dogs and this gate also keeps our dogs from getting into their suit cases and go through all of their stuff.

 Both of my boxers know the sign for “time out” which is the same “time out” sign a referee would use when refereeing a game in sports.
 We only do very short “time out” sessions like 30-45 seconds and then give the dog another chance to correct the behavior.
 If your dog gets to rough in his play group and you put your dog in time out for say 30 seconds, make sure you put your dog right back into the play group to see if he corrects his behavior.